gcasper95/Youth-Risk-Behavior-Survey-Analysis/README.md

 1. In the table titled 'Full Table', categorical columns for race, sex, and sexual identity were changed from type decimal number to type text, and the values were replaced with their corresponding variable descriptions found in the [2023 YRBS Combined Datasets User's Guide](https://www.cdc.gov/yrbs/media/pdf/2023/2023-YRBS-SADC-Documentation.pdf).
 2. A second table titled 'Analysis Table' was created by duplicating the altered 'Full Table' in step one and removing all fields that were not used for visual analysis.
 The table was linked to the 'Full Table' with a cardinality of one-to-one and a bi-directional cross filter.
 The 'Analysis Table' was used for statistical analysis in Python.
 3. Three separate dimensional tables were created for race, sex, and sexual identity.
 The dimensional tables were linked to the 'Full Table' with a cardinality of one-to-many and a singular direction cross filter from the dimensional tables to the 'Full Table'.
 The dimensional tables were used as a filtering method to eliminate any instances of blanks in visuals utilizing categorical fields.
 4. In the DAX query view, 11 queries were created to return all fields in the 'Analysis Table' by year, from 2003 to 2023.
-The query results were copied in their entirety and pasted into Google Sheets and all dpulicated headers were removed.
+The query results were copied in their entirety and pasted into Google Sheets and all duplicated headers were removed.
 The table was then exported into CSV format for statistical analysis in Python.
 5. In the table titled 'Heatmap Stats', imported from Python, the x and y column values were replaced with their corresponding Power BI risk behavior text descriptions used in the visualizations.
 The five columns containing the statistical values were unpivoted, resulting in two columns (Attribute & Value).
 The non-alphabetical characters in the attribute column were replaced with commas and split into three separate columns using the comma as a delimiter.
 A custom column named description was created in 'Heatmap Stats' to describe the statistic, the dependent variable, and the conditional variable.
 A second custom column named pairing label was created in 'Heatmap Stats' describing the risk behaviors.
 A third custom column named attribute names was created in 'Heatmap Stats' describing the statistical test used.
 Select values in the value column were replaced with null to remove them from the ranking visualizations, as the risks being assessed could not happen without the corresponding risks taking place.
 <br>